seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 I decided to probe the effects of blocking access to each of these services above using `iptables`.

 - **litedev.ezvizlife.com**.
 I blocked destination port `udp/8666` and rebooted the doorbell.
 It was then unable to initialize itself, and showed as "Offline" in the app.
 However, local access via RTSP, ONVIF and the desktop *Batch Configuration Tool* continued to work.
 - **TURN**.
 I blocked ports `tcp/7760` and `tcp/9020`, and tried to stream video through the app.
 I expected peer-to-peer UDP-based streaming to continue to work.
 Unfortunately, most of the time the app refused to play video at all (although occasionally it worked for a little while).
-It seems that the doorbell will often unnecessarily bail out when it can't reach a TURN server, instead trying to establish a peer-to-peer UDP stream via STUN.
+It seems that the doorbell unnecessarily bails out when it can't reach a TURN server, instead trying to establish a peer-to-peer UDP stream via STUN.
 This is a shame because TURN is only supposed to be a failover for UDP peer-to-peer, and normally isn't required.
 - **S3 upload server**.
 I blocked `tcp/443` (i.e., SSL).
 As soon as I pressed the button, the doorbell went into a frensy retrying to upload the snapshot, and became unresponsive.
 As soon as I unblocked the port, it became responsive again.
 However, the snapshot in the app UI for that event remained broken.
 - **Voice server**.
 I blocked destination addresses `54.154.13.64`, `52.16.5.242`, `118.193.65.147`, `118.193.65.147`.
 The app continued to generally work, but the it gave an error if I tried to activate two-way voice communication.